Rhodes Island is considered one of the most beautiful islands in Greece and its capital city is Rhodes.

-Considering the fact that Rhodes is a safe city, traveler might think that mugging and kidnapping do not exist.
-However, there are dangerous zones where attacks on people who look like foreigners were reported.
-There have been serious crimes against tourists at busy areas and tourist destinations.
+Because Rhodes is a safe city, a traveler might think that mugging and kidnapping do not exist.
+However, there are dangerous zones were attacks on people who look like foreigners were reported.
+There have been serious crimes against tourists in busy areas and tourist destinations.

 TERRORISM RISK : MEDIUM

 Terrorist attacks in Greece might happen, and cannot be predicted.
 There have been reports of several attacks in places visited by foreigners.
-Considering the fact that there is a heightened threat of terrorist attack globally, Greece is the country which might not be excluded.
+Because there is a heightened threat of terrorist attack globally, Greece is the country which might not be excluded.